 Quilon and Silicone are different types of coatings on the parchment baking paper that many kitchens and bakeries use daily.
 Parchment paper can also be left uncoated and unbleached but for now this post is just about the two different coatings.
 These are some of the major differences between Quilon and Silicone.

 You might also be thinking, what difference would the baking paper under the cookies possibly make?

 Silicone coated baking paper is the traditional choice of professionals in Europe and Asia.
 Whereas in the USA and Canada it’s more common for professionals to use Quilon coated baking paper.
-Most western bakeries and restaurants use Quilon paper because it’s less costly than silicone paper.
+Many bakeries and restaurants use Quilon paper because it’s less costly than silicone paper.

 Stacy’s Cookies uses silicone paper anyway and the price difference isn’t a factor in my operation.
 I’m committed to producing the highest quality product possible, using professional tools and the highest quality supplies I can find.
 I do this with my ingredients, hand tools, gloves, stainless steel bowls, mixer, trays…everything.
 The choice in baking paper is just another extension of that.

-Silicone is a non-organic natural product found in sand, quartz and rock, but Quilon is a chemical that contains the heavy metal chromium.
+Silicone is a non-organic natural product found in sand, quartz and rock, whereas Quilon is a chemical that contains the heavy metal chromium.

 Silicone is the most abundant element on Earth after oxygen and it’s non-toxic when incinerated.
 Quilon, when incinerated becomes a potential toxic hazard and leaves behind trace elements.
 It’s oven proof up to 400°F.

 Silicone paper is degradable, landfill safe and completely compostable.

 Silicone paper displays a higher heat resistance and is ovenproof up to 425°F (220°C) and this type of parchment paper does not alter the taste of food during baking.